“Hey Mattson! Would you like to climb Moses? It’s a real classic spire in the desert, and it’s high on my list.”

 “Good morning campers!”
 I exclaimed in my usual rhetoric, as I tried to rally my energy for the big adventure.
 The instant breakfast consisted of a warm cup of coffee and some dry granola bars that were greedily consumed before we packed our gear and headed off to the very steep and somewhat ominous start of the giant tower.

-The next pitch was one of the classic pitches that I’ve ever climbed!
-It was Gordon’s lead, and I clearly remember some very delicate stemming with run out protection that Gordon thought was quite hard (and that is really saying a lot).
-It was one of the most fun pitches that I’ve ever done.
-But, after recollecting and reading the current description, I think that we may have wandered farther to the right, and I remember leading a fairly serious pitch that involved a bit of French free.
-I also remember having a few stressful moments, but somehow we survived and eventually merged with the old 5.12 aid route near the summit.
-My recollection is that the last pitch was about 5.10 or French free and suddenly we stood alone on the top of a pristine spire in an empty canyon.
+It’s been more than 30 years since we climbed it, so I don’t remember every detail, but there was one extremely classic pitch that will never escape my memory.
+As I page through my old guidebooks, I am more and more convinced that this must have been the “Ear” It was Gordon’s lead, and I clearly remember some very delicate stemming and lie backing that Gordon thought was quite hard (and that is really saying a lot).
+It was near the top and the exposure and setting combined to make it was one of the most exciting pitches that I’ve ever done.
+My recollection is that the last pitch eased quite a bit and suddenly we stood alone on the top of a pristine spire in an empty canyon.
 It was a summit that few people had ever shared, and I could almost feel the spirits of the brave souls who had shared this remote spot.
+(Including the late Ed Webster who had pioneered the route.)
 The view included looking down at the nearby spires and up at the rims of the great canyon.
 There was not another soul in sight, and we pondered this great space for quite a few moments before rapping down to the empty valley.

 Reaching the ground after along day of constant adrenaline offered a grand feeling of finally relaxing, and the euphoria of accomplishing a great route.
 We celebrated by enjoying a delightful evening of savoring the afterglow of a great adventure in a pristine wilderness with the comfort of cheap wine, dried food, a grand sunset, and some very comfortable lawn chairs.